TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-05-10-rectify-turn-all-action-injects-to-constructor-injection-in-your-symfony-application.md

 ## Clean Code...
 Done, but What About Beautiful?

 You've probably noticed that code itself is not looking too good.
-Rector's jobs is not to clean, but to change the code.
+Rector's job is not to clean, but to change the code.
 It's not a hipster designer, but rather a thermonuclear engineer. **That's why there are coding standards.
 You can apply your own or if not good enough use Rector's prepared set**:

 ```bash
 composer require symplify/easy-coding-standard --dev